Preshfile/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-More Projects on pointers arrays and strings
+More projects on pointers and strings